bartverdonck/Sitecore-Forms-Extensions/README.md

 ### 1.0
 - *Send Email to Fixed Address*, Custom Submit Action: With this submit action you can send a mail to an email address defined on the submit action.
 (So not to the contact filling in the form as the build-in mailing action does) The values from the form are passed to EXM as custom tokens and can be used in the email.
 - *Update Contact*, Custom Submit Action: This is an implementation of the [custom submit action walkthrough](https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/sitecore_forms/setting_up_and_configuring/walkthrough_creating_a_custom_submit_action_that_updates_contact_details) in the Sitecore documentation.
 It allows you to update the contacts firstname, lastname and email based on the content of the form.

-## Compatibility
-The module was tested and found compatible with on Sitecore 9.0-u1, 9.0-u2, 9.1, 9.1.1, 9.2 and 9.3
-Older versions are not supported.

-## Installation
-Download the module under "downloads" and install as sitecore package.
-2 config files should be patched:
-- *Feature.FormsExtensions.Settings.config*
-  - GoogleCaptchaPublicKey
-  - GoogleCaptchaPrivateKey
-- *Feature.FormsExtensions.FileUploadStorageProviders.config* Enable one of the FileUploadStorageProviders and fill in the attributes.
-  - FileSystemFileUploadStorageProvider: Requires a path to store the files and an URL format to download the uploaded file afterwards.
-  - AzureBlobStorageFileUploadStorageProvider: Requires BlobStorage ConnectionString and name of the blobcontainer.
-The connection string can be found in Azure on the Storage Account resource under "Access Keys"

-## Usage
-> For detailed info, check my blogposts on http://onelittlespark.bartverdonck.be/category/sitecore-forms-extensions/

-### Send Email To Fixed Address
-- Create an automated message in EXM, you can use the token $formFields$ to render the entire form results or use $form_**fieldName**$ to add the fields individually
-- Create a sitecore form, add the send email to fixed address action to your submit button.
-Enter a fixed email adress to send the form to, and choose your email campaign to be send out.

-### Google Captcha Control
-Form Editors can just put this control on to their form.
-No additional configuration required.

-### File Upload Control
-Form Editors can just put this control on to their form.
-No additional configuration required.
-Files are stored according to the installed fileuploadstorageprovider. (see installation)

-### Content Type Validator
-This validator is linked to the file upload control and allows to enter a list of allowed content types.
-Files with other content types will be refused.

-### File Size Validtor
-This validator is linked to the file upload control and checks the file size.
-If the file is larger then the entered value, it will be refused.